 Diagnosing Glaucoma in Dogs

 Time is a critical factor for treating glaucoma, which is why it’s vital that a dog showing signs sees a veterinarian immediately.
 Along with gathering as much medical history as possible, the veterinarian will conduct an ophthalmologic exam.
+In some cases, your veterinarian may refer you to an ophthalmologist for a more detailed examination of both eyes.

 The veterinarian will test the intraocular pressure (IOP) using a tonometer, a tool for checking the pressure exerted by the fluid inside the eye.
 There are a few types of tonometers — those that touch the eyeball directly, one that only touches the eyelid, and another that doesn’t touch the eye at all.